susanBuck/notes/05_Laravel/04_Composer_Packages.md

 Packages can be found from [Packagist](https://packagist.org/).

-Let's practice with a helpful debugging package called Pre which will allow you to pretty print arrays, objects, etc.
+Let's practice with a helpful debugging package called *Pre* which will allow you to pretty print arrays, objects, etc.

-Visit the Packagist page for Pre: <https://packagist.org/packages/paste/pre>
+Visit the Packagist page for *Pre*: <https://packagist.org/packages/paste/pre>

 Note the require line it gives you: `"paste/pre": "dev-master"`

-In `/composer.json` add this line, ex:
+In `/composer.json` add this line:

 ```php
 "require": {